dowlingec/genreObscura/README.md

 And question, as any client input data does not have to persist does this mean we only have to do a GET request?

 JS
-fetch image and replace post it
+fetch image and replace post it (all apis seem to be tresh)

 CSS
-button formatting
+genrenate button formatting
-set bg image for div, to help them float together properly second handwriting font for bulletin board
+contain genre within bg (some spill over)

+container-cmmnt add padding btwn button and this section, bg-clr black bulletin board - 70%
+- no bottom border
+-
+form - 30%
+- style field values